ziyewang/MetaBinner/README.md

 python gen_kmer.py test_data/final.contigs_f1k.fa 1000 4
 ```
 Here we choose k=4.
-By default we usually keep contigs longer than 1000, you can specify a different number.
+By default, we usually keep contigs longer than 1000; users can specify a different number.
 The kmer_file will be generated in the /path/to/contig_file.

 And the users can run the following command to keep the contigs longer than 1000bp for binning.